How To Spot a Dog Eye Infection—and What To Do if Your Pup Has One

 Causes of Dog Eye Infections

-Dog eye infections can develop for a number of reasons, the most common being:
+Dog eye infections can develop for several reasons, the most common being:

 • Bacterial, viral and/or fungal infections